MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-bounds-check-widget.rst

 As soon as a widget is laid out, its position and size are set and its `onLaidOut()` method is called.
 Overriding this method is the best way to check whether the text fits or not.

-In the method body, get the `Font` from the `Style` of the widget, and compare the text width to the content width:
+In the method body, get the `Font` from the `Style` of the Widget, and compare the text width to the content width:

 .. code-block:: java